ngalter/notetaker/README.md

 * The application frontend consists of two html files, notes.html and index.html

-* The application should have a `db.json` file on the backend that will be used to store and retrieve notes.
+* The application has a `db.json` file on the backend that will be used to store and retrieve notes.

 * API routes: